Recognizability of morphisms: Recognizability and iterated morphisms

 {\bf Case 2.} We now prove the general case.
-We prove the result by induction on the number $N$ of letters which do not appear in some word of $U$.
-If $N=0$ there is nothing to prove.
-Let $a$ a letter of $A$ which does not appear in a word in $U$ and set $B= A \setminus \{a\}$.
-We denote by $\sigma_B$ the morphism $\sigma$ restricted to $B$.
-Thus $\sigma_B$ is recognizable on $X(\sigma_B)$.
-We denote by $K$ the maximal length of all $\sigma^n(b)$ for non-growing letters $b$.
+We prove the result by induction on the number of letters which do not appear in some word of $\sigma(A)$.
+The case where there is no such letter is Case 1 and thus the property holds.
+Let $a$ be a letter of $A$ which does not appear in a word in $\sigma(A)$ and set $B= A \setminus \{a\}$.
+We denote by $\sigma_B$ the morphism $\sigma$ restricted to $B^*$.
+By induction hypothesis, $\sigma_B$ is recognizable on $X(\sigma_B)$ for aperiodic points.
+We denote by $K$ the maximal length of all $\sigma^n(b)$ for non-growing letters $b$ in $B$.